Linkcharsoft/django-base-project/readme.md

 **Code Formater**

-In the requirements file, we have included the [black](https://pypi.org/project/black/)library to ensure a high standard of code formatting.
+In the requirements file, we have included the [black](https://pypi.org/project/black/) library to ensure a high standard of code formatting.

-Additionally, you will find a "pre-commit" file in the project's root directory, which should be moved to the hooks folder within the .git folder.
+Additionally, you will find a "pre-commit" file in the project's root directory, which should be copied to the hooks folder within the .git folder.